NEWSLETTER SIGNUP

 LiveWell Foundation

-LiveWell is a volunteer-led non-profit that strives to provide Philadelphians with resources and support for depression through free, peer-led support groups, currently being held online via Zoom.
+LiveWell is a volunteer-led nonprofit that strives to provide Philadelphians with resources and support for depression through free, peer-led support groups.
+Therapy info here.
+1721 South Street, (267) 530-3739

 Mango Tree Counseling and Consulting

-Mango Tree LLC is a mental health resource center based out of William Way Community Center.
-Its focus is on counseling Asians and Asian Americans.
-Services include couples therapy, wellness seminars and group therapy
+Mango Tree LLC is a mental health resource center based out of William Way Community Center that focuses on counseling Asians and Asian Americans.
+Services include couples therapy, wellness seminars and group therapy.
+1315 Spruce Street, 2nd floor, (267) 603-7126

-The national suicide prevention lifeline is a hotline staffed by a network of crisis centers that provide free, confidential, 24/7 support to people suffering from suicidal or emotional distress.
+This national hotline, formerly the National Suicide Prevention Lifeline, is a network of crisis centers that provide free, confidential, 24/7 support to people suffering from suicidal or emotional distress.
 They offer specialized online resources on their website and services in Spanish and for the deaf and hard of hearing.
+988

 Follow: Facebook | Twitter

-Philadelphia’s chapter of the National Alliance on Mental Illness, a national organization, provides support groups (including specialized groups) and educational courses for those suffering from mental illness.
-Their members also work to advocate for policy supporting better care for mental illness.
-All services are currently being conducted over Zoom.
-NAMI is unique in that all of their programs are facilitated by individuals living with mental illness or their family members.
+Philadelphia’s chapter of the National Alliance on Mental Illness, provides support groups and educational courses for people with mental illness.
+NAMI members work to advocate for policy supporting better care for mental illness.
+All facilitators of NAMI programs are people living with mental illness or their family members.
+To connect.
+(800) 950-NAMI (6264)

 Follow: Facebook | Instagram | Twitter